Butterroach/TerJol/README.md

 - No `hexa`/`bghexa` function, but there is a `dec`/`bgdec` function that only takes integers (you can use `0x` followed by your hex code without any quotes to use HEX codes as shown in the code example)

-If it doesn't work then try using OpenJDK 21.
+If it doesn't work then try using Java 21.
 If that doesn't work I'm probably just stupid (open an issue or fix it for me and open a PR :3 :3 :3 pls fix it for me i am so clueless).